 EMODnet Human Activities product development

 The Human Activities team are focusing on completing data collection, securing business continuity and streamlining data transmission through a Memorandum of Understanding with data sources, and developing interactive and user-friendly tools to query data from the map.
-At the same time, a continuous dialogue with key stakeholders has been established, in view of enhancing the user experience of the portal.
-This has led, inter alia, to the development of new data themes that weren’t originally included in this phase.
+At the same time, a continuous dialogue with key stakeholders has been established, in view of enhancing the user experience of the portal and providing important and useful data layers.
+This has led, inter alia, to the development of new data themes that weren’t originally included in Phase I and II (see below).

-Improvements in EMODnet Human Activities in the current development phase II (2013-2016)
+Improvements in EMODnet Human Activities in the current development phase III (2017-2020)

-EMODnet Human Activities is a new thematic area, not covered in EMODnet Phase I and so is still in its early development phase.
-The supporting project began in 2013 and will run until September 2016, with the first two years focusing on data collection and the third year focusing on fine-tuning.
-The results made available before the end of the project should be considered as provisional, as the database is still under construction.
-Further improvements will be implemented in the final development phase towards 2020; for that we welcome input and suggestions from users and stakeholders.
+In the current EMODnet development Phase III and following extensive stakeholder consultation, Human Activities will provide access to vessel density maps and maritime spatial plans.
+Additional improvements will be implemented in the final development phase towards 2020; for that we welcome input and suggestions from users and stakeholders.
 Please contact email@example.com if you would like to contribute to the development of EMODnet Human Activities or if you have suggestions and recommendations for further improvements.

 Human Activities Databox